Open to all UAL students and staff to join. Tuesdays 5.30pm–7.00 pm.

 Episode Archive

-This show is produced and supported by the Changemaker programme and recognizes that the content is led and determined all by us as students and UAL employees happening live and not by a particular course or department.
+This show is produced by Teddy Godwin and Jessica Sammut, supported by the Changemaker programme and recognizes that the content is led and determined all by us as students and UAL employees happening live and not by a particular course or department.

 Episode – Echo